Talkdesk/mobile-sdk-android-integration-example/README.md

 In the following diagram you can see how the authentication is performed and which components are involved.
 ![Talkdesk Id Authentication](art/auth.png)

-Also we recommend more sophisticated but much secure implementation with push notifications.
+For a Production-grade application we recommend the more sophisticated but more secure implementation with push notifications.
 ![Talkdesk Id Push Authentication](art/auth-push.png)